Table Of Contents:

-In the past, drug tests included marijuana along with opiates, phencyclidine (PCP), cocaine, and amphetamines as substances tested for.
+In the past, drug tests included MMJ along with opiates, phencyclidine (PCP), cocaine, and amphetamines as substances tested for.
 However, Amazon has recently given up on testing cannabis and its metabolites as part of its drug testing policy.

-The sweeping changes with regard to marijuana laws in the U.S., with more and more states joining legalization efforts, have contributed to this move by the company.
+The sweeping changes with regard to MMJ laws in the U.S., with more and more states joining legalization efforts, have contributed to this move by the company.
 Additionally, hiring shortages and the demand for labor, especially amid the pandemic, have led to this changing of the guard in the company.